ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Processing Model

+In this specification, the semantics of a JSONPath query are defined in terms of a *processing model*.
+That model is not prescriptive of the internal workings of an implementation:  Implementations may wish (or need) to design a different process that yields results that conform to the model.

+In the processing model,
-A valid JSONPath query is executed against a JSON value, the *Argument*, and produces a list of zero or more nodes of the JSON value which are selected by the JSONPath.
+a valid JSONPath query is executed against a JSON value, the *Argument*, and produces a list of zero or more nodes of the JSON value which are selected by the JSONPath.
 (Note that the term JSON value also implies that this value complies